obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Auto install the optimised version for use
 + Search within buffer
     + When text changes, search from cursor and populate the results
     + Highlight all results